1. What is the difference between PSC and MOE Teaching Scholarships/Award?

 1. Should male applicants apply for university admission before entering National Service (NS)?

 Male applicants who are interested in the PSC(T) should apply for university admission before NS as you would be eligible for NS disruption.

 Male applicants who are awarded the EMS, the MOE TS or the MOE TA will pursue their undergraduate studies only after completing NS.
 They should note that generally, overseas universities only allow a one-year deferment of student admission.

 2. Which countries does MOE send its scholars to?

-MOE has sent teaching scholars to Australia, China, France, Germany, Japan, Singapore, the UK and the US.
-We are always on the lookout for good universities in other countries (e.g. New Zealand and Canada) and welcome you to further discuss your choice of university and country of study with our scholarship officers.
+MOE has sent Teaching Scholars to Australia, Canada, China, France, Germany, Japan, Singapore, the UK and the US.
+We welcome you to discuss your choice of university and country of study with our Scholarship Officers.

-3. Does MOE have a list of recognised universities?
-Do I have a choice with regard to the university I attend?
+3. Do I have a choice with regard to the university I attend?

-Generally, students are strongly encouraged to apply to the local or overseas universities of their choice, concurrently with their scholarship/award application.
-This is to ensure timely admission into university, upon confirmation of the scholarship or award.
-For students who are keen to study in Japan or China, PSC/MOE will assist you with your university application, after your acceptance of the scholarship.
+You are required to apply to the local or overseas universities of your choice directly.
+The university application should be done concurrently with your PSC/MOE Teaching Scholarships/Award application.
+This is to ensure timely admission into university upon confirmation of the scholarship/award.
+If you are keen to study in Japan or China, PSC/MOE will assist you with your university application upon your acceptance of the scholarship.